As a Christian, you want to culturally engage non-Christians.

 The Law of Noncontradiction says, “the opposite of true is false.”
 So if I say, “I am married today.”
 The opposite, “I am not married today,” is false.

 Essentially you use the LON anytime you say something is true or false.
+But pluralism believes that all opposing beliefs and views are equally true, meaning the opposite of true is true!

 To show the mistake in secularism, ask, “Is secularism true and Christianity false?”